Fund EcoMarket

 Policy

-• Correct the structural underexposure to the enablers and beneficiaries of decarbonisation.
+2. Correct the structural underexposure to the enablers and beneficiaries of decarbonisation

 We own companies that we believe will be beneficiaries of sustainable decarbonisation.
 This is a high conviction concentrated portfolio of best ideas managed to a long-term investment horizon.
-Portfolio holdings will exhibit three characteristics:
+We seek portfolio holdings that exhibit three characteristics:

 • Structural Growth